Lee Young-ae: Endorsements

 In 1991, Lee made her debut as a rookie model, became known through a TV commercial for Pacific Chemical's (now Amore Pacific) cosmetics brand Mamonde.
-Her urban image with her raised hair and trench coat collar left a strong impression on viewers, and Lee Young-ae, who was studying "German Language and Literature" at Hanyang University at that moment, rose to stardom with the modifier Oxygen Lady.
+Her urban image with her raised hair and trench coat collar left a strong impression on viewers, and Lee Young-ae, who was studying "German Language and Literature" at Hanyang University at that moment, rose to stardom with the moniker Oxygen Lady, which was the catchphrase of the commercial.
 At that time, Mamonde became the most successful brand in the history of Pacific Chemical.
 The product Tropic Orange Makeup, which was released in March 1994, achieved a record of selling 1.5 million units in two months.
 Due to the popularity of Mamonde and Lee Young-ae, competitors also poured out advertisements with a similar concept in 1997.
 She had been the face of Mamonde for 10 years.

-Since 2007, Lee became the global ambassador of LG Household & Health Care’s super-premium beauty brand The History of Whoo until now.
+Since 2007, Lee became the global ambassador of LG Household & Health Care's super-premium beauty brand The History of Whoo until now.